BlueManCZ/SIF/README.md

 # Description

-In this paragraph is explained **how SIF script works**.
+This paragraph explains **how SIF script works**.

 1. Finds all Steam library folders and installed games.
 2. For each one game checks:
-    1. If game has a record in [database.json](https://github.com/BlueManCZ/SIF/blob/master/database.json).
+    1. If game has a record in [database.json](https://github.com/BlueManCZ/SIF/blob/master/database.json) or uses Proton compatibility tool.
     2. If particular icon is available in the selected icon theme.
 3. Creates hidden .desktop file with correct **Name**, **Icon** and **StartupWMClass** for each game.
-4. If required, add fix to Steam game launch options.
+4. If required, adds fix to Steam game launch options.

 # Installation

 Make sure you have installed Python modules [PyGObject](https://pypi.org/project/PyGObject/), [requests](https://pypi.org/project/requests/) and [vdf](https://pypi.org/project/vdf/).
 You can use your package manager or pip3 to install them.

-Example: `pip3 install -r requirements.txt --user`
+Example (after you clone the respository): `pip3 install -r requirements.txt --user`

 Also make sure you have [xdotool](https://www.mankier.com/1/xdotool) installed.
 It should be available in the official repositories.